DO I NEED A WILL?

 I Want Control – If you want to set some limits or terms for the distribution of your assets, a trust allows you to do this.

-I Want to Avoid Probate – In some circumstances, it can be less expensive to establish a trust and transfer your assets into the trust in order to avoid probate.
-Probate in Maine is relatively inexpensive and easy, so this is not as big a motivator in Maine as it is in other states with more expensive and cumbersome probate processes.
-Another factor to consider is that you will be paying for the trust and transferring assets into it now in order to avoid your estate’s having to pay for and undergo probate later.
-You won’t be around to see the benefit, or pay the bill.
+I Want to Avoid Probate – In some circumstances, it can be less expensive to establish a trust and transfer your assets into the trust than to convey your assets by means of a Will, which requires probate.
+However – probate in Maine is relatively inexpensive and easy, so probate avoidance is not usually a big motivator here.
+In other states, where probate is expensive and cumbersome probate, trusts make sense for the purpose of probate avoidance.
+If you own real estate in another state or are not a Maine resident, it may be worth forming a trust to avoid probate.
+Another factor to consider when deciding whether to form a trust is that, to avoid probate, the trust must be funded with all of your assets before you pass away.
+This requires you to transfer all of your assets into the trust, which can be a hassle and expense.
+Finally, consider that you will be paying for the trust and transferring assets into it now in order to avoid your estate’s having to pay for and undergo probate later.
+You won’t be around to see the benefit, and probate costs are paid by your estate not you.

 I’m in a Second Marriage and Want to Ensure My Children Get Assets – If you want to provide for your current spouse for their lifetime but thereafter have assets go to your children from a prior relationship, a trust can do this for you.
 You can set the terms of how and when funds go to your spouse and your kids.

 I Have a Special Needs Beneficiary – Special Needs Trusts hold assets for the benefit of a special needs beneficiary while allowing the beneficiary to continue to receive any income or asset based governmental assistance.
-These trusts are very helpful in providing support to such beneficiaries past when you are able to provide help yourself..
+These trusts are very helpful in providing support to such beneficiaries beyond when you are able to provide help yourself.

 I Want to Avoid Taxes – Estate taxes kick in at $5.45 million.
 If your assets are worth more than this, Port City Legal can help you avoid estate taxes by forming a tax shelter trust for your spouse.